VictorBerbenets/Cache/README.md

 # LFU cache implementation on C++
-### about
+### About
-In this repository I implemented LFU(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed.) cache and compared it with another "perfect cache" algorithm.
+In this project I implemented LFU cache(a caching algorithm in which the least frequently used cache block is removed whenever the cache is overflowed) and compared it with "perfect cache" algorithm.
 "Perfect cache" algorithm was based on idea that we already know the future(full incoming data package).
 ## Requirements